JohnTGZ/johntgz.github.io/_posts/2020-08-31-theta_star.md

 # Appendix A

-Testing environment: The planners were implemented on the ROS kinetic stack and tested on turtlebot3_house world in Gazebo.
+- Testing environment: The planners were implemented on the ROS kinetic stack and tested on turtlebot3_house world in Gazebo.

+- Uncredited figures are made by me

 Line-of-sight algorithm (C++):
 ```